codepath/android_guides/Troubleshooting-Common-Issues.md

 ### Getting "Unable to instantiate activity ComponentInfo{...}"?

-If this error contains information about the `java.lang.ClassNotFoundException` then this usually means on the following issues:
+If this error contains information about the `java.lang.ClassNotFoundException` then this usually means one the following issues:

 1. Please verify that every Activity is registered in your `AndroidManifest.xml`
 2. Check that you're Activity is a public class and not protected or private